(Updated August 28, 2021)

-The production release of ICOBOL version 5.40 is posted on our website and ready for you to download.
-This release includes significant changes to ICIDE, other enhancements, and bug fixes.
+The production release of ICOBOL version 5.44 is posted on our website and ready for you to download.
+This release includes a number of bug fixes.
 Click here to check it out.

 Two of the biggest new features in ICOBOL 5 are native 64-bit execution and a new version of our data file manager that supports files larger than 4 GB - much larger!
 Since this is a new major release, it does require an upgraded license.
 The good news is that we have restructured our licensing to make it simpler and to include more function for the same price or less.
 For example, it includes the ISQL and PDF writing capabilities at no charge.
 We are also consolidating all of the client/server servers under a single ICNET license and we lowered its price.
 And, a single license can be installed on either Windows or Linux and license programs from both platforms (we are bundling the CROSS option at no charge).

 And there is more good news.
 We still have version and competitive upgrades at reduced prices.
 Discounts ranging from 15% to 35% are still available to make the move to ICOBOL 5.
 Click here to check it out.

 ICOBOL 4 end of supportICOBOL 4 has moved from Question-Only support to Unsupported status (as of December 31, 2020).
 We will no longer issue demonstration licenses for ICOBOL 4.